 There are several available options for measuring heart rate variability I’ll discuss what I believe to be the best two currently available.

 HRV4Training is an easy and inexpensive way to measure HRV.
 This app can be downloaded for $10 and uses a smart phone’s camera to measure HRV once per day.
 Users then input data on their sleep quality, energy, and previous day’s training.

 This allows the app to come up with general measures of readiness to train and will give several readouts like the image to the right and can also be sent to an individual’s coach for team tracking.

 I used HRR4Training for a while.
 I enjoyed it but eventually wanted to get a more data accurate measurement of my training and recovery.
 So, I switched to using Whoop which has become very popular in the CrossFit world.
 Full disclosure I was given a six-month membership for free by Whoop.

-Whoop is a wearable band than an athlete leaves on 24/7.
+Whoop is a wearable band that an athlete leaves on 24/7.
 It comes with a removable battery charger so that it never has to be taken off.
 The app captures 100 different pieces of information every second!!
 The data collected includes HRV, resting heart rate, body temperature, and an accelerometer.
 Compared to HRV4Training that measures HRV only once per day, this is a big jump up in how much information you can get.

 Based on these data points and some subjective input from the user, Whoop goes to work!
-It calculates your daily strain level, a recovery score, sleep performance, and more.
+It calculates your daily strain level, recovery score, sleep performance, and more.
 It can even suggest how much sleep you need to recovery from your day based on how well you need to perform the following day.